 Prior to UNF, Besmir worked with Atlantic Coast Physical Therapy for two years where he helped cover sporting events at Fletcher High School.
 While going to school, he gained experience with local professional teams and schools such as Jacksonville Jaguars 2013 Training Camp, Jacksonville Sharks 2013 season, Flagler College Athletics, Ponte Vedra High School, and The Bolles School.

 Christine Reid- Christine joined the Center for Health and Sports Medicine in 2016.
-You can find her both in the back office and over at RISE.
+You can find her both in the back office and over at the Wellness Facility.
 Christine handles both offices marketing and social media as well as client/patient satisfaction.
 She enjoys working with each individual to ensure that they are happy with their plan of care whether it be from the doctor’s office or the wellness program.
 Christine graduated from UNF with a degree in Community Health/Exercise Science.
 During that time she took additional classes in nutrition, health administration and marketing.
 After receiving her degree she spent time in the community volunteering with youth groups and within the local schools, while managing her own business and starting a family.
 Christine played competitive sports all through high school, including cross country, track and field, soccer, and weightlifting.
 She continues to play soccer in a local adult league and enjoys every minute of it.
 For the last 3 years Christine has been coaching youth soccer, where you will continue to see her influencing young athletes on the field.